impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 ## Command Substitution

-The `"$( ... )"` syntax in our 2nd assertion above is known as [command substitution](https://web.archive.org/web/20230331064238/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html){:target="_blank" rel="noopener"}, and will come up a lot in our walk-through.
+The `"$( ... )"` syntax in our 2nd assertion above is known as [command substitution](https://web.archive.org/web/20230331064238/https://www.gnu.org/software/bash/manual/html_node/Command-Substitution.html){:target="_blank" rel="noopener" }, and will come up a lot in our walk-through.
 It's similar to parameter expansion, in that it resolves to whatever is inside the left and right delimiters (here, parentheses instead of curly braces).
 But instead of outputting a variable along with some optional modifiers (as with parameter expansion), it outputs the result of running the command inside the parens.
 Let's do a few quick experiments here.

 ### Experiment: command substitution